sdgilley/content-maintenance/docs/code-snippets.md

 This repository contains scripts to help maintain code snippets in Azure documentation.

-The scripts are designed to be run in a GitHub Codespace.
-If you're evaluating a file for Machine Learning FRESHNESS, see the [Freshness Dashboard](https://sdgilley.github.io/learn-tools/).

 ## Setup for Codespaces

 Follow the steps to [create/update a GitHub access token](create-update-auth.md) for use with the scripts in this repo.